-How Gender Shapes Presidential Debates — Including Between Two Men
+How Gender Shapes Presidential Debates — Even When Between 2 Men

 Regardless of how voters felt about those candidates' anger or passion, Warren and Klobuchar clearly felt a need to acknowledge and backpedal them to some degree.

-For his part, Salvatore believes that there could be more room for women candidates to express themselves than some might assume.
+But Salvatore believes that there may be more room for female candidates to express themselves than some might assume.

 "I have on multiple occasions, based on people's responses to the female Donald Trump character and her opponent, [I] have gone back and wondered if Hillary Clinton authentically had an angry response to things that Trump was doing," he said.
 "If she had presented it and reacted with authenticity, would we have had a different experience?"

 That raises a raft of new questions, though — do women face a higher bar for being perceived as "authentic," especially when they are expressing anger?
+And moreover, is the "authenticity" voters expect shaped in fundamental ways by watching mostly male politicians?

 (Also, there's some messiness around what "authenticity" even means.
-As Rebecca Traister has pointed out, plenty of politicians — particularly Trump, though she also singled out Biden — managed to get a reputation for being "authentic" despite repeatedly saying things that aren't true.)
+As columnist Rebecca Traister has pointed out, plenty of male politicians — particularly Trump, though she also singled out Biden — managed to get a reputation for being "authentic" despite repeatedly saying things that aren't true.)

 It may well be that Clinton could have punched back against Trump harder than she did, with no negative repercussions.